Practice Saturnine with Flashcards, Spelling and Quizzes

 The adjective 'saturnine' has its etymological roots in astrology and ancient beliefs.
 It is associated with the planet Saturn, which was traditionally linked to a somber and melancholic temperament.
 In ancient astrology and medical theories like the four humors, people believed that one's personality and disposition were influenced by the celestial bodies, with Saturn being associated with a gloomy, moody, or melancholic disposition.
 Over time, 'saturnine' became a term used in English to describe someone as characterized by such qualities.
 It often suggests a person who is serious, stern, or even sullen in demeanor, and it conveys a sense of heaviness and introspection in their personality.
 While modern science has discredited the direct influence of celestial bodies on personality, 'saturnine' remains a word to describe someone with a particular temperament reminiscent of the old astrological associations.

-Quiz: Find the meaning of saturnine
+Find the correct meaning of the adjective saturnine:

 Try Again!